gumaerc-testorg/7.343-spring-2014/content/pages/readings.md

 {{< tdopen >}}

-Nedivi, E., S. Fieldust, et al. "[A Set of Genes Expressed in Response to Light in the Adult Cerebral Cortex and Regulated During Development](http://www.pnas.org/content/93/5/2048)." _Proceedings of the National Academyof Sciences of the United States of America_ 93, no. 5 (1996): 2048–53.
+Nedivi, E., S. Fieldust, et al. "{{% resource_link "abb888fc-b47e-47d0-9c85-4263932d826a" "A Set of Genes Expressed in Response to Light in the Adult Cerebral Cortex and Regulated During Development" %}}." _Proceedings of the National Academyof Sciences of the United States of America_ 93, no. 5 (1996): 2048–53.

-Chowdhury, S., J. Shepherd, et al. "[Arc / Arg3.1 Interacts with the Endocytic Machinery to Regulate AMPA Receptor Trafficking](http://www.ncbi.nlm.nih.gov/pubmed/17088211)." _Neuron_ 52, no. 3 (2006): 445–59.
+Chowdhury, S., J. Shepherd, et al. "{{% resource_link "3f3c12b1-988f-4a9b-a226-e515485987dc" "Arc / Arg3.1 Interacts with the Endocytic Machinery to Regulate AMPA Receptor Trafficking" %}}." _Neuron_ 52, no. 3 (2006): 445–59.

 {{< tdclose >}}